veikman/runwrap/README.md

 # `runwrap`

 This is a library to wrap and unwrap Markdown, both for ease of editing and for version control.
-It’s implemented in Rust.
+It’s implemented in functional-style Rust.

 `runwrap` is based on the `textwrap` and `pulldown_cmark` crates.
 The latter is built to implement the CommonMark specification.